dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 followed by a second configuration file with settings that are specific to the system we are using.

-Let's go ahead and take a look at the parameter file and the settings for this Use Case.
+So let's go ahead and take a look at the parameter file and the settings for this Use Case.
 We’ll first go into the METplus Repository.

 .. code-block:: ini